vsch/obj-each-break/README.md

 To simulate break return `BREAK` or `RETURN`, to simulate `return` return `BREAK(value)` or `RETURN(value)` both are equivalent but the one communicating the right intent should be used.

-The functions assume `this` is an array like object so they should be invoked with `.call(arrayLike, callback)`
+The functions assume `this` is an array or object so they should be invoked with `.call(arrayLike, callback)`

 defines: